Revised New General Catalogue and Index Catalogue

 To my wife Gisela

-Additionally to the Revised NGC/IC two other databases are available: the Historic NGC and the Historic IC.
-They give the discoverers, discovery dates, instruments, and references for each object in the original NGC and IC (see NGC main page for more information).
+The Revised NGC/IC gives the physical and identification data for each object.
+Additionally, the Historic NGC/IC is available, presenting the historical data for each object: discoverers, discovery dates, instruments and references in the original NGC and IC (see "NGC/IC" button).
 It is part of my comprehensive study about the history of the NGC.
-The results will be published in a Cambridge University Press book titled Observing and Cataloguing Nebulae and Star Clusters - From Herschel to Dreyer's New General Catalogue, which will appear in mid-2010.
+The results were published in August 2010 by Cambridge University Press: Observing and Cataloguing Nebulae and Star Clusters - From Herschel to Dreyer's New General Catalogue (see "Publications" button).

-Unfortunally, I was forced to remove all my data from the NGC/IC Project website.
-This is due to a conflict with the former webmaster Bob Erdman, who has terminated his activities for the project last year.
-His "Historically Corrected NGC", first presented on the project website in April 2006, is a mere copy of my Historic NGC which is evident by an overwhelming amount of facts.
+Unfortunally, I was forced in 2006 to remove all my data from the NGC/IC Project website.
+This is due to a conflict with the former webmaster Bob Erdman, who eventually has terminated his activities for the project in 2009.
+His "Historically Corrected NGC", first presented on the project website in April 2006, is a mere copy of my Historic NGC (Jan.
+2006) which is evident by an overwhelming amount of facts.
 The necessary acknowledgment is still missing.
-Hopefully, a totally revised NGC/IC Project webseite will be launched in 2010.
+Hopefully, a totally revised NGC/IC Project webseite will be launched this year.
 This offers a chance for a return of my NGC/IC data!

 Wolfgang Steinicke, Umkirch